csparkma/berkeley-final-project/README.md

 - **Building a machine learning model to assign a "Propensity to Purchase" score for each unique visitor of the website**

 ## ETL Database Setup:
-Data obtained from Google Analytics BigQuery is taken in sections via queries to BigQuery to prepare the following tables in PostgresSQL PgAdmin (connected to RDS db hosted via AWS), that will be included in final ERD, queries, and schema:
+The ETL process of this project involved the platforms of PostgresSQL PgAdmin and Jupyter Notebook (utilizing GoogleCloud connection via Python script and Pandas dataframe processing) to prepare the data obtained from Google Analytics BigQuery.
+An ERD was used to first outline which data needed to be separated in sections from BigQuery, and then analyzed for relevance to the final model.
+Unusuable data and null values in columns were dropped from the tables, before final joins were performed in SQL.
+The following tables were created in PostgresSQL PgAdmin (connected to RDS db hosted via AWS), and correspond to the final ERD found in the database.:
   - Customers
   - Sessions
+  - CustomerSessionsHabits (Joiner Table to bridge Customers and Sessions table)
+   - The following tables were aggregated with "CustomerSessionsHabits" using SQL to rebuild a final "Totals" backup table that included user session data with analytics and geographical demographics:
+       - CustomerDevice
-  - Hits (currently WIP)
+       - CustomerGeoNetwork

-Project-queries2.sql details queries run in SQL with comments for table creation and joins.
+       -WebsiteTrafficSource
+       -BigQuery_Totals_Join.

+A back-up copy of the original database is available for use, in addition to the original database that is connected via GoogleCloud for updating with larger data.

 ## Machine Learning Description:
 The Google Analytics BigQuery data must be prepared for Machine Learning methods to be applied.
 The data preprocessing steps include: